TyraNyamburaa/personal-projects/smartmama_technical_documentation/README.md

 - how external services are integrated;
 - how the system is secured;
 - how the product is deployed and maintained.

-Where implementation is still being completed, the documentation labels the item as **Implementation status: In progress** rather than presenting an assumption as a shipped capability.

-## Publish

-The site is intended for GitHub Pages using MkDocs Material and the included GitHub Actions workflow.